 Both the non-cheating and the cheating partner can benefit from this therapy.
-In most cases the non-cheating partner will ‘play’ the victim, and of course he or she is a victim.
+In most cases, the non-cheating partner will ‘play’ the victim, and of course, he or she is a victim.
 But don’t forget that also the cheating partner is a victim here.
-Else he or she would not have done committed such an act.
+Else he or she would not have committed such an act.

-Couples therapy gives both of you a way to cope with the event and to openly express your feelings about the affair.
-Couples therapy is not meant to be used for justification: what has been done, has been done.
+Couples therapy gives both of you a way to cope with the event and to express your feelings about the affair openly.
+Couples therapy is not meant to be used for justification: what has been done.

 Every relationship has ups and downs.
-Unfortunately a lot of couples wait too long before seeing a couple therapist.
-By then the damage is already done.
+Unfortunately, many couples wait too long before opting for couples therapy after infidelity and seeing a couple therapist.
+By then, the damage is already done.

-Couples therapy is for anyone that is serious about his or her relationship and looking to improve it.
+Couples therapy is for anyone serious about his or her relationship and looking to improve it.
 Some people are ashamed to see a therapist.
 But if you have psychological problems that need to be solved, should you not see a therapist?
-So why not when it’s not only for yourself, but also for your spouse?
+So why not when it’s not only for yourself but also for your spouse?

-One of the reasons why couples are not eager to start with couples therapy is that one of the two is not willing to cooperate.
+One of the reasons why couples are not eager to start with couples therapy is that one of the two is unwilling to cooperate.
 This reinforces the belief that there is indeed a victim and a perpetrator, and that one is right and the other is wrong.
-As such, couples therapy is only for couples who want to invest time and energy into improving their relationship.
+As such, marriage counseling for infidelity is only for couples who want to

 The questions that need to be answered